Olivia Brower Shuts Down Instagram With Lace Bra Bedroom Snap

 The steamy bedroom photo shoot was for the brand My Uncommon Sense, whom she has modeled for a number of times on the pages of her Instagram account and, yet again, she did the clothing line justice.
 The trio of photos kicked off with a close-up shot of the beauty rocking a sexy black bra that left very little to the imagination.
 Its sheer, lace overlay offered a flirty element to the piece that would undoubtedly get Olivia’s 313,000 followers hot under their collars if its deep v-neckline didn’t already get the job done.
 The plunging look provided for an eyeful of cleavage — though Olivia is hardly new to showing off her voluptuous assets.

 A swipe to the next two slides of the upload showed that the model had turned around to display the versatility of her bra, though that wasn’t the only things fans noticed.
-Its thin straps went from their typical over-the-shoulder style to a criss-cross style, accentuating the babe’s toned back in both shots.
+Its thin straps went from their typical over-the-shoulder style to a criss-cross design, accentuating the babe’s toned back in both shots.
 From the corner of the frame, viewers could get a peek at Olivia’s matching black panties, which fit low on her hips, highlighting her hourglass figure while also offering just enough of a look at her curvy booty and toned legs.

 View this post on Instagram